ryanwentzel/ryanlwentzel.com/collections/_commonplace/2025-02-13-humor-grace-human-condition.md

     url_sm: "https://cdn.ryanlwentzel.com/assets/img/content/michel-sun-effect-plain-sm.webp"
     alt: "Painting by Georges Michel titled 'Sun effect on the plain'"
 ---
 Christian Wiman believes humor can do more than provide a temporary distraction from the hard realities of life in a broken world; there can be "an element of grace to it," he says.
-Humor can have "existential reach."
-It "can imply a world in which the comic, not the tragic, is ultimate."
+Humor can have "existential reach," meaning it "can imply a world in which the comic, not the tragic, is ultimate."

 He quotes Peter Berger, who discusses a "comic perception" on life: